proy1234/Sample_programs/README.md

 # Sample_programs
-This contains a collection of programs from beginners to intermediate level
+This contains a collection of programs from beginners to intermediate level.
+Work is still in progress.